e42-dev/book/chapter-01-the-way-of-the-program.md

 There is evidence that people naturally respond to computers as if they were people.
-When they work well, we think of them as teammates, and when they are obstinate or rude, we respond to them the same way we respond to rude, obstinate people (Reeves and Nass, <span>*The Media
+When they work well, we think of them as teammates, and when they are obstinate or rude, we respond to them the same way we respond to rude, obstinate people.
-Equation: How People Treat Computers, Television, and New Media Like Real People and Places*</span>).

 Preparing for these reactions might help you deal with them.
 One approach is to think of the computer as an employee with certain